a-gondolkodas-orome/durer-jatekok/HOW-TO-DEVELOP.md

 - `src/components` vue components
 - `src/components/games/games.js` as a reference to implemented games
-- `src/store` for game-agnostic logic with vuex
+- `src/store` for game-agnostic logic with vuex: managing role selection, game end, game restart, AI moves
-- `src/lib` game-agnostic utility functions
+- `src/lib` game-agnostic utility functions, such as random numbers

 ## Things to look out for

 - do not allow the player interacting with the game while the other player's step is in progress, use store getter `shouldPlayerMoveNext` to check for this in your client side code
+- it is highly recommended to add unit tests at least for the AI strategy, place a `filename.spec.js` next to the `filename.js` you want to test.
+- Html classes starting with `js-` are there for unit testing purposes.

 ## Handling work in progress

 To avoid big merge conflicts or parallel work, aim to push frequently in small iterations to the default branch.

 You can include work in progress games safely on the default branch if you set `isHiddenFromOverview: true` in [`games.js`](./src/components/games/games.js).

+## Vue.js notes

+- separate .js and .html files are used for each component
+- refer to dynamic js values in your html file with starting your attribute name with `:`, e.g. `<button :class="color"></button>` to refer to `color` javascript field.